ahmadiehsan/personal_docs/docs/ai/llm/chain_types/indexing_techniques.md

 === "LSH (Hash)"

-    Uses hash functions to map similar embeddings to the same “bucket” with high probability
+    Uses hash functions to map similar embeddings to the same "bucket" with high probability

 ## Vs